 When taking steps to reduce energy usage, understanding your facility’s needs is crucial to implementing the proper upgrades.

 Finding an efficient HVAC system isn’t a one-size-fits-all solution.
-Look at your energy bills over the last 2-3 months and see if there are any spikes in energy consumption.
+Look at your energy bills over the last two to three months and see if there are any spikes in energy consumption.

-If you notice a pattern of increased energy usage, reach out to a local HVAC provider and schedule a free energy audit.
-They inspect your systems to see where it’s falling short and give you advice on what upgrades would work best for your facility.
+If you notice a pattern of increased energy usage, contact a local HVAC provider and schedule a free energy audit.
+Commercial HVAC contractors conduct inspections to see where your system is falling short and give you advice on what upgrades would work best for your facility.

 The Best Technology for High-Efficiency HVAC Systems

-If your provider identifies where your units are falling short, see what kind of technology they recommend to increase the efficiency of your HVAC systems.
+If your provider identifies where your units are falling short, see what kind of technology they recommend to increase the efficiency of your commercial HVAC Delaware systems.

-Reducing your energy consumption largely depends on finding the right technology for your business.
-Some common solutions for institutional spaces are:
+Reducing your energy consumption depends on finding the right technology for your business.
+Here are some solutions for institutional spaces.

 Programmable Thermostats

-Institutional buildings can waste energy by not keeping their workspace at a reasonable temperature after operating hours.
+Institutional buildings can waste energy by installing HVAC climate control systems to keep workspaces at a reasonable temperature after operating hours.
 Smart thermostats are an easy fix for this issue.
 You can customize your operating hours and desired building climate into the system.
 Programmable thermostats integrate this information within the controls, maintaining your ideal temperature during business hours.
 Once the time strikes and employees leave, it automatically makes minor adjustments to reduce output and energy consumption while not losing control of the conditions.
-The key is not to over compensate because recovering the temperature in a space is far more expensive than simply maintaining it.
+The key is not to overcompensate because recovering the temperature in a space is far more expensive than simply maintaining it.

 Duct Sealant

-Duct leakage happens when the connection points between your ductwork degrade over time and let air seep through cracks in the structure.
-It’s a big source of energy waste in institutional facilities.
+Duct leakage happens when the connection points between your ductwork systems degrade over time and let air seep through cracks in the structure.
+It’s a common source of energy waste in institutional facilities.

-The easiest way to eliminate duct leakage is by investing in a duct sealing service, where your HVAC provider patches up any avenues where air escapes.
-Sealed ductwork makes sure that the conditioned air travels to its destination point, reducing the amount lost during the transportation process.
-Optimizing your airflow increases the efficiency of your HVAC systems because it requires less energy to effectively cool your space.
+The easiest way to eliminate duct leakage is by investing in a duct sealing service, where your commercial HVAC Delaware provider patches up any avenues where air escapes.
+Sealed ductwork ensures the conditioned air travels to its destination, reducing the amount lost during transportation.
+Optimizing your airflow increases the efficiency of your HVAC systems because it requires less energy to cool your space.

 Heat Pumps